 Jill Thomas is a rambler, traveler, and storyteller with a big laugh who believes life takes her where she needs to go, no matter the roundabout path.

-Before I discovered the joys of rambling, I used to jog regularly.
+Before I discovered the joys of Rambling, I used to jog regularly.
 I occasionally went walking with friends, but I never did it alone.
 I regarded going for a walk more as a social activity than exercise and believed running, fitness classes, and personal training sessions were necessary for physical fitness.

 My beliefs in regards to walking starting changing in my mid-fifties as I noticed myself developing a mental block against going for a run.
 Jogging was taking a toll on my body, causing me pain, and I found it increasingly difficult to motivate myself to lace up and hit the streets.

 It came to head during the pandemic, when I started walking every day because I had more time on my hands.
-I discovered I loved going for long walks and my resistance to daily exercise lessened.
+I discovered I loved going for long walks so my resistance to daily exercise lessened.
 As I became more consistent with my walks, I started feeling stronger and fitter than I had in a long time.

 This experience changed my perspective on walking as a great form of exercise.
 I now think the no pain, no gain approach to achieving physical fitness isn't ideal (unless you're training for something specific), especially as we age and experience more pain and fewer gains.